 What is a green loan?

 A green loan is a personal loan that can help fund the purchase of environmentally friendly products, like solar panels or green hot water systems.
-These loans may either be secured or unsecured and valued up to $10,000.
+These loans may either be secured loans or unsecured loans and are valued up to $10,000.

 As we move toward a greener society, more and more consumers are making environmentally conscious choices.
 In other words, Aussies are valuing sustainability more than ever.